 Best way to take Maca

 You want to make sure you get gelatinized Maca which has been cooked – it’s more digestible and better utilized by the body in this form.
 Cooking also reduces the potential goitrogenic effect of Maca*.
 Plus it’s also never eaten raw in Peru which is a good indicator of how we should eat it.
-I recommend Navitas Naturals Organic Gelatinized Maca or their Organic Gelatinized Veg Caps.
+I recommend Navitas Naturals Organic Gelatinized Maca.
 It is potent so I recommend starting with 1/2 teaspoon or 2000mg a day to see how it affects you.
 Remember, not every food or herb is right for everyone so it’s important to pay attention to how you feel when experimenting with something new.

 *Goitrogens are compounds that can interfere with thyroid function, especially in people who already have compromised thyroid function.